sanity-io/visual-editing/packages/svelte-loader/README.md

 }
 ```

-On the client, we can set the preview state using `setPreviewing`.
+We then access the passed `preview` value via the `LoadEvent.data` property, and set the preview state using the loader's `setPreviewing` function.

 ```ts
 // src/routes/+layout.ts